 “If one thing is key, it’s serving the client,” Edwards said.
 “You want them to have the best experience they possibly can.”

-Update contact information where necessary.
+Update your website with current contact information where necessary.

 There is nothing more frustrating to a customer than having a wrong phone number or email address listed.
 Update equipment listings and company services, too.